brutella/hc/Readme.md

 ## Features

-- Complete implementation of HAP (only some accessory types are missing)
+- Full implementation of the HomeKit Accessory Protocol in pure Go
+    - Built-in service announcement via mDNS
+    - Support for switch, outlet, light bulb, thermostat accessory
 - Optional logging with https://github.com/brutella/log
 - Runs on multiple platforms (already in use on Linux and OS X)